Resources and information that provide products, services, and other support for people with macular degeneration and their families.

 Please call 1-800-437-2423 to order a print copy.

 Rides in Sight, a program of Independent Transportation Network® (ITN).
 National nonprofit transportation system for America’s aging population.
 Rides In Sight provides information about senior transportation options in local communities throughout the United States.

-National Center on Senior Transportation.
+National Aging and Disability Transportation Center.
 Offers transportation options for older adults to support their ability to live independently in their homes and communities throughout the United States.